foundersandcoders/xhr-workshop/README.md

 In this workshop we will build gifs search by

-- making  HTTP Get request,
+- making  HTTP GET request,

 - DOM manipulation.

 ## Getting started